konveyor/enhancements/enhancements/progress-reporting/README.md

 To address the problems discussed in the previous section, we propose to make two modifications:

 1. Provide detailed progress information of ongoing migration phase in _MigMigration_ CR
-2. Group existing phases into relevant steps
+2. Group existing phases into relevant steps to simplify user view

 ### Enhancement 1: Detailed progress of phase